sdkbox-doc/en/src/flurryanalytics/v3-lua/api-reference.md

 ```lua
 sdkbox.PluginFlurryAnalytics:clearLocation()
 ```
-> clear the default location.valid on andriod
+> clear the default location.valid on Android

 ```lua
 sdkbox.PluginFlurryAnalytics:setSessionReportsOnCloseEnabled(sendSessionReportsOnClose)
 ```
-> Set session to report when app closes.valid on ios
+> Set session to report when app closes.valid on iOS

 ```lua
 sdkbox.PluginFlurryAnalytics:setSessionReportsOnPauseEnabled(setSessionReportsOnPauseEnabled)
 ```
-> Set session to report when app is sent to the background.valid on ios
+> Set session to report when app is sent to the background.valid on iOS

 ```lua
 sdkbox.PluginFlurryAnalytics:setBackgroundSessionEnabled(setBackgroundSessionEnabled)
 ```
-> Set session to support background execution.valid on ios
+> Set session to support background execution.valid on iOS

 ```lua
 sdkbox.PluginFlurryAnalytics:setEventLoggingEnabled(value)